 Half of us say we suffer high or overwhelming stress and anxiety, and among 18-24 year olds the number rises to two thirds.
 These are the results from our research on stress which also highlights the effects of stress including energy, mood, hair, concentration and sleep.

-Our research of 2,213 men and women across all age groups and all diet types between October 2020 - January 2021 shows just how big an impact stress can have on your life.
+Our research of 2,213 men and women across all age groups and all diet types (Oct 2020 - Jan 2021) shows how stress impacts our lives.

-We're passionate about helping you understand your diet and how it impacts your mind and body so you can make healthier lifestyle choices, and providing natural supplements for anxiety and stress.
+At DR.VEGAN we're passionate about helping you understand your diet and how it impacts your mind and body so you can make healthier lifestyle choices, and providing natural supplements for anxiety and stress.

 49% of respondents say they suffer from high or overwhelming stress.
 It's a big number.

 The Covid pandemic, lockdown and all the implications of these have played their part, but we know stress was a big issue even before then.
 A major study into the mental health impact of the pandemic found that in the early stages of lockdown, 57% of those who took part reported symptoms of anxiety, with 64% recording common signs of depression, showing the rise of stress levels in the UK.

 It is also worth recognising that whilst many people state they believe they can manage their stress, they may still suffer from physiological symptoms of stress without formally acknowledging them.

 Stress is having the biggest impact on people under 45, and in particular 18-24 year olds.
 The demands of young family life, building a career, managing the finances and worrying about money affect us all, while the stresses of studying and the uncertainty of what lies ahead is affecting younger people.

 Stress and sleep